The Food Network has given some serious love to Phoenix over the years— so we decided to

 This Porkopolis burger is fourteen inches tall with three burgers filled with pulled pork and jalapeno coleslaw.
 Finish it in under 35 minutes and earn a spot on the Wall of Porko Fame.

-Parlor Pizzeria is a recipient of some Food Network love being named as the best pizza in Arizona on the “50 States, 50 Pizzas” list.
+Parlor Pizzeria staked its claim for Phoenix on the “50 States, 50 Pizzas” list.
 The particular pie named is the Salsiccia, that comes loaded with mozzarella, cheddar, grilled radicchio and locally sourced spicy pork sausage.

 The Parlor Pizzeria